 Are you sick of the fighting?

-Fighting is not detrimental for relationships, however it is important to be intentional in how, and how not to fight, and it is important to know boundaries.
+Fighting is not detrimental for relationships, however it is important to be intentional in how, and how not to fight, and it is important to understand, define and observe respectful boundaries.

 It can be healing to create awareness and respect for the fact that you and your partner are entirely different people with different views and different ways of processing.
 Your partner’s life experiences are different from yours.
 Just simply acknowledging your partner’s experience in a particular instance can help de-escalate and defuse an oncoming or ongoing fight.